Pink Deviled Eggs

 • Place the eggs in a large bowl or pot, then add the beet puree.
 Gently flip the eggs through the mixture to ensure they are completely covered and not touching each other.

 • Rinse the eggs again with water.
 Chop them lengthwise and use a teaspoon to remove the yolks.
 Add the yolks to a small bowl.
+Add the pink egg halves to a plate or serving platter.

 • Add yogurt and mustard to the egg yolks.
 Season with curry powder, salt, and pepper, and mash with a fork.